simonkowallik/as3ninja/docs/usage.rst

 .. code-block:: python
    :linenos:

+   from as3ninja.schema import AS3Schema, AS3ValidationError
-   from as3ninja import schema, declaration
+   from as3ninja.declaration import AS3Declaration

    # Declaration Template (str)
    declaration_template = """